 The most direct way to contact us is to email firstname.lastname@example.org or to call 202-207-4268.
 You can also find us on Facebook and Twitter.
 During business hours, staff members are online to chat with you.

 What areas can I specialize in and what are the requirements to earn a specialization?

-The LL.M. in Law and Government offers three areas of concentration and thirteen areas of specialization.
+The LL.M. in Law and Government offers three areas of concentration and thirteen areas of specialization as well as a New York Bar Track.
 Students who wish to pursue a concentration or specialization must earn at least 12 credits that have been approved for their specialization.
 With the approval of the Associate Director, externship and independent study credits may be counted towards the 12 credits.
 Students have the option to create an individualized specialization with the permission of the Associate Director.

 When do all of my admissions materials need to be submitted?

 For admission to the fall semester, U.S. students must submit all materials by June 1st.
 To be considered for spring admission, U.S. students must submit all materials by November 1st.
-To ensure the student has time to obtain a visa, international students must submit all materials by May 1st for fall admission.
-Because the American Lawyer, the required class for all international students, is only offered in the fall, international students can apply only for the fall semester.
+To ensure the student has time to obtain a visa, international students must submit all materials by May 1st for fall admission and October 1st for spring admission.
 Complete application instructions are available under "How to Apply".